cshawnkeech/crossing_the_aisle/README.md

 # Conclusions, Next Steps

-Although the scale of values is quite fine, Welch's T test allows us to reject the null hypothesis.
+Although the scale of values is quite fine, Welch's T test allows us to reject the null hypothesis and shows a statistical difference in the mean BPR of Divided and Unified governments.

 Additionally, the data suggests that a unified government may demonstrate a slight, but statistically significant, increase in legislative bipartisanship.